I’ll talk about some health issues here, some of which I personally have had issue with, others not.

 Back problems?
 Dehydration may be playing into that also.
 The spine has a lot of weight to support and I can’t remember the numbers now but there’s a signifiant percentage of one’s weight is actually supported by the WATER in one’s spine, well, if the water is there.
 If you’re dehydrated, you’re asking your spine to provide all that support without the help of the water.

-Around about that same time, I put an ad online looking for someone to go biking with.
-Biking has never really been my thing, but I’ve done a little of it.
+Again, years ago, I put an ad online looking for someone to go biking with.
 Well, I found someone and we met.
 They told me all about their diabetes and how they were now wearing an insulin pump.
 Red flag there.
 We rode 18 miles that day in 85 degrees F. About 3/4 of the way through, I ran out of water.
 They too had brought water with them but had not touched a drop.
 Omg.
 Red flag number 2.
 I recommended that water book to them.

 Water and sea salt play into diabetes in this way – well, if you get enough of both, you’re set.
 But if you don’t get enough water, then your body uses salt to retain some water so that it has some to use in the MANY VITAL processes it performs that require water.
 If you also don’t get enough sea salt then your body doesn’t have that to use to retain water so it uses sugars to perform that function.
 Not ideal, but hey, this is what you’re giving your body to work with and it does what it can.
 So in order to maintain sugar in its system, the body shuts down insulin production.
 The body is doing this on purpose and it’s doing so as another backup system.

-And yet this person I’d met would rather wear an insulin pump, which is really undoing / defeating the good “triage” backup system that their body had going on… rather than just drink the water that they were carrying with them anyway.
+And yet this person I’d met would rather wear an insulin pump, which is really undoing / defeating the good “triage” backup system that their body had going on – by holding off insulin so that the body can retain some sugar to use (in lieu of having salt to use to retain water in their body)… rather than just drink the water that they were carrying with them anyway.